mateus-vianna/Jala-Frontend-Bootcamp-2022/readme.md

-3 - Display those products and enable deleting each of them separately 4 - Change the redux-store calls to redux-thunk to add, delete and display products directly from the API 5 - Create a component that receives product data from the API using classes
+3 - Display those products and enable deleting each of them separately 4 - Change the redux-store calls to redux-thunk to add, delete and display products directly from the API 5 - Create a component that receives product data from the API using classes 6 - Create a HOC component to display alerts of warning, error and info